Judge40/BetterMobGriefingGameRule/README.md

  - Sheep
     - Whether the Sheep eating grass damages the grass.
  - Silverfish
-    - Whether the Silverfish egg can hatch and destroy the block.
+    - ~~Whether the Silverfish egg can hatch and destroy the block.~~ (Not currently handled, removed to resolve spawning issues.)
     - Whether the Silverfish can hide and convert stone to monster eggs.
  - SnowMan
     - Whether the SnowMan can place a snow layer as it moves.